-The Best Investment Portfolio |Graham’s Portfolio
+The Best Investment Portfolio | Graham’s Portfolio

 THE DEFENSIVE INVESTOR

 For Graham, a Defensive Investor should divide his funds between high-grade bonds and high-grade common stock.
-He is convinced that the Defensive Investor is better off by sticking to a 50-50 allocation and rebalance the portfolio when changes in the market levels raise one of the two components.
+He is convinced that the Defensive Investor is better off by sticking to a 50-50 allocation and rebalancing the portfolio when changes in the market levels raise one of the two components.
 He acknowledges that it may not turn out to be the best portfolio in terms of results achieved.
 Still, it would satisfy the conservative investor for any gain on half of his portfolio during a rising market (thanks to the stock component) while providing solace during severe market declines (thanks to the bond component’s stability).
 The bond is a cushion that will give them the courage to keep the rest of the money in stock even when the market is not performing well.
-However, this approach is still emotionally demanding: it still requires to keep emotions under control by simply automating any required re-balancing without extra actions.
-The key is to rebalance on a predictable, patient schedule like every 6 months.
+However, this approach is still emotionally demanding: it still requires keeping emotions under control by simply automating any required re-balancing without extra actions.
+The key is to rebalance on a predictable, patient schedule, like every six months.

 - Like most of the managers of large funds, the investor does not have the ability to get better than average results.
 Graham indicates that the Defensive Investor must confine himself to the shares of important companies with a long record of profitable operations and in strong financial conditions and avoid “hot” offerings.

 - Graham suggests using the dollar-cost averaging method and constantly investing the same amount of money each month/quarter.
 This approach will secure buying more shares when the market is low and fewer shares when the market is high: this approach will guarantee a satisfactory price of Assets in the long run.